by-jp/www.byjp.me/content/notes/twitter/1175954169/index.md

 - imported
 - from-twitter
 ---
-JP has the lab results, at least one is good\!
+JP has the lab results, at least one is good!
 Also, he officially renounces Jen :P word of your SS skill travels fast..